Bergelson Lab coding additions

 A: "That's a flower!"

 A - Affirmations and confirmations: used to indicate positive responses OR that the other speaker has been heard, acknowledge what the speakers are saying.
+Affirmations do not involve all instances of backchanneling.
+Code affirmations in instances of explicit approval of what the infant (or other conversation partner) said or did.

 "Yeah."
 "Uh-huh."
 "That's right."
 "Good job!"